Seminar in Tropical Medicine

 The seminar is also open to the public for $25 per lecture.
 Register for the lecture(s).

-Global Health Policy – In fall 2012 the focus included a variety of global health policy topics such as science and technology policy, health law and policy, health policy and planning for the elimination of health disparities and the reduction of poverty along with a contemporary policy debate.
+Global Health Policy – variety of global health policy topics such as science and technology policy, health law and policy, health policy and planning for the elimination of health disparities and the reduction of poverty along with a contemporary policy debate.

-One Health - In spring 2013 the focus was on the concept and need for expanded collaborations between physicians, veterinarians, researchers, and policy makers to attain optimal health for people, animals and the environment.
+One Health - concept and need for expanded collaborations between physicians, veterinarians, researchers, and policy makers to attain optimal health for people, animals and the environment.

-Globalization and the Impact on Houston Health - In fall 2013 the focus was to present a perspective from the viewpoint of collaborative and multiple disciplines working together to attain optimal health for the Houston community and the environment in the city of Houston in light of its ongoing growth and new globalization expansion.
+Globalization and the Impact on Houston Health - perspective from the viewpoint of collaborative and multiple disciplines working together to attain optimal health for the Houston community and the environment in the city of Houston in light of its ongoing growth and new globalization expansion.

-Tropical Medicine Abroad - In spring 2014 the focus was on tropical medicine abroad particularly in low-resource settings.
+Tropical Medicine Abroad - Tropical medicine abroad particularly in low-resource settings.
 The seminar presented major advances, gaps and constraints for identifying, preventing, treating and managing neglected tropical diseases that disproportionately afflict "the bottom billion," the world's poorest people and to discuss innovative and effective solutions to these challenges.

-Tropical Medicine Research - In fall 2014 the focus was to give students an understanding of research in topics related to tropical medicine from the initial idea and proposal stage through completion and outcomes/research findings.
+Tropical Medicine Research - understanding of research in topics related to tropical medicine from the initial idea and proposal stage through completion and outcomes/research findings.